Margaret Atwood: Speculative and science fiction

-Atwood has resisted the suggestion that The Handmaid's Tale and Oryx and Crake are science fiction, suggesting to The Guardian in 2003 that they are speculative fiction instead: "Science fiction has monsters and spaceships; speculative fiction could really happen."
+Atwood has resisted the suggestion that The Handmaid's Tale and Oryx and Crake are science fiction, suggesting to The Guardian in 2003 that they are speculative fiction: "Science fiction has monsters and spaceships; speculative fiction could really happen."
 She told the Book of the Month Club: "Oryx and Crake is a speculative fiction, not a science fiction proper.
 It contains no intergalactic space travel, no teleportation, no Martians."
 On BBC Breakfast, she explained that science fiction, as opposed to what she herself wrote, was "talking squids in outer space."
 The latter phrase particularly rankled advocates of science fiction and frequently recurs when her writing is discussed.

-In 2005, Atwood said that she does at times write social science fiction and that The Handmaid's Tale and Oryx and Crake can be designated as such.
-She clarified her meaning on the difference between speculative and science fiction, admitting that others use the terms interchangeably: "For me, the science fiction label belongs on books with things in them that we can't yet do ... speculative fiction means a work that employs the means already to hand and that takes place on Planet Earth."
+In 2005, Atwood said that she did at times write social science fiction and that The Handmaid's Tale and Oryx and Crake could be designated as such.
+She clarified her meaning on the difference between speculative and science fiction, admitting that others used the terms interchangeably: "For me, the science fiction label belongs on books with things in them that we can't yet do ...
+Speculative fiction means a work that employs the means already to hand and that takes place on Planet Earth."
 She said that science fiction narratives give a writer the ability to explore themes in ways that realistic fiction cannot.

-Atwood further clarified her definitions of terms in 2011, stating in response to a discussion with Ursula K. Le Guin that: "what Le Guin means by 'science fiction' is what I mean by 'speculative fiction', and what she means by 'fantasy' would include what I mean by 'science fiction'."
-She added that genre borders were increasingly fluid, and that all forms of "SF" might be placed under a common larger umbrella.
+Atwood further clarified her definitions of terms in 2011, in a discussion with science fiction author Ursula K. Le Guin: "What Le Guin means by 'science fiction' is what I mean by 'speculative fiction', and what she means by 'fantasy' would include what I mean by 'science fiction'."
+She added that genre borders were increasingly fluid, and that all forms of "SF" might be placed under a common umbrella.

+Reception

+In 2024 the Republican-dominated Utah Legislature passed a law mandating the removal of books deemed objectionable from all Utah public schools.
+On August 2, 2024, the Utah State School Board released its first list of objectionable books.
+One book on this list was penned by Atwood (Oryx and Crake).